top of page

 Located towards the back of Fallen Leaf Lake Road, Glen Alpine Falls is one of the most impressive waterfalls in Lake Tahoe.
 The best time to visit is in the spring.
 By late summer, the falls are pretty much down to a trickle.

-One of the best things about this waterfall is there is no hike involved.
+One of the best things about this waterfall is that there is no hike involved.
 You just park your car and walk right up to the falls!
-You can get as close to waterfalls as you like, but of course, always use caution as the rocks can be slippery.
+You can get as close to waterfalls as you like, but of course, always use caution, as the rocks can be slippery.

 Keep in mind that Fallen Leaf Lake Road is a very narrow one-lane road.
 Be prepared to pull to the side when another car comes by.